-The boy would turn his eyes quickly, following the finger, and then look back, blinking in quiet comprehension.

-They walked through the forest that evening, and Quorl said, 'You walk as loud as a tapir.'
-The boy had been moving over dry leaves.
+The boy would turn his eyes quickly, following the finger, and then Jook back, blinking quietly in comprehension.
+They were walking through the forest that evening, and Quorl said, "You walk as loud as a tapir."
+The boy had been 99 CAPTIVES OF THE FLAME moving over dry leaves.
 Obediently he moved his bare feet to where the leaves were damp and did not crackle.
 Sometimes the boy went alone by the edge of the stream.
 Once a wild pig chased him and he had to climb a tree.
-The pig tried to climb after him and he sat in the crotch of the branch looking down into the squealing mouth, the warty face; he could see each separate bristle stand up and lie down as the jaw bone shifted beneath the skin.
-One tusk was broken.
+The pig tried to climb after him and he sat in the crotch of the branch looking quietly down into the squealing mouth, the warty gray face; he could see each separate bristle stand up and lie down as the narrow jaw opened and closed beneath the skin.
+One yellow tusk was broken.
 Then he heard a mewing sound away to his left.
 Looking off he saw slug-like Tloto coming towards his tree.
 A sudden urge to sound pushed him closer to speech (Stay away!
-Stay back!) than he had been since his arrival in the woods.
+Stay Back!) than he had been since his arrival in the woods.
 But Tloto could not see.
 Tloto could not hear.
 His hands tightened until the bark burned his palm.
 Suddenly the animal turned from the tree and took off after Tloto.
-Instantly the slug man turned and was gone.
-The boy dropped from the tree and ran after the sound of the pig's crashing in the underbush.
-Twenty feet later after tearing through a net of thick foliage, he burst into a clearing and stopped.
+Instantly the slug-man turned and way gone.
+The boy dropped from the tree and ran after the sound of the pig's crashing in the underbrush.
+Twenty feet later after tearing through a net of thick foliage, he burst onto a clearing and stopped.
 In the middle of the clearing, the pig was struggling half above ground and half under.
-But it wasn't ground.
-It was a muck-pool covered by floating leaves.
+Only it wasn't ground.
+It was some sort of muckpool covered by a floating layer of leaves and twigs.
 The pig was going under fast.
 Then the boy saw Tloto on the other side of the clearing, his nostrils quivering, his blind head turning back and forth.
-Somehow the slug-man had manoeuvred the animal into the pool.
+Somehow the slug-man must have maneuvered the animal into the trap.
 He wasn't sure how, but that must have been what had happened.
 The urge that welled in him now came too fast to be stopped.
-It had too much to do with the recognition of luck, and the impossibility of the whole situation.
+It had too much to do with the recognition of luck, and the general impossibility of the whole situation.
 The boy laughed.
 He startled himself with the sound, and after a few seconds stopped.
 Then he turned.
 Quorl stood behind him.
-(Squeeeee ...
-Squeeeee ... raaaaaaa!
+(Squeeeee . . .
+Squeeee . . . raaaaaaaa!
 Then a gurgle, then nothing.)
-Quorl was smiling too, a puzzled smile.
+100 CAPTIVES OF THE FLAME Quorl was smiling too, a puzzled smile.

-'Why did you laugh?'
+"Why did you-?"
+(The last word was new.
+He thought it meant laugh, but he said nothing.)
 The boy turned back now.
 Tloto and the pig were gone.